Business 5 min read

 Manna Drone Delivery Announces 400 New Jobs Across Ireland and the US

-Irish drone delivery company Manna has announced a major expansion that will create 400 new jobs across Ireland and the United States, marking a significant milestone for one of the country's most innovative technology startups.
+Irish drone delivery company Manna has announced a major expansion that will create 400 new jobs across Ireland and the United States, backed by a $50 million Series B funding round that brings its total capital raised to $110 million β€” marking a landmark moment for one of the country's most innovative technology startups.

 Background